kazcare/quizalanche/README.md

 This is a *science quiz* game, which is very **easy to use**.
 I does not have too many buttons which makes it easy to use for even an novice.

 It currently has 15 questions to answer .
 Questions are related to different fields of science.
+Every question loads with a sequence number over the total mumber of questions, so the user will monitor the progress.
+Every question has 4 possible answers to choose from.
+It gives warning to user if the selection is not made and gives a feedback after every answer.
+It lets user know their achieved score out of the maximum achivable score at the end of the quiz.

 The oroginal look was planned according to the following wireframes.